 We all know that eating leftovers is a great way to save money, right?
 But sometimes eating leftovers is just boring.

 Or unappetizing… like the case of leftover oatmeal.

 I recently learned how to make leftover oatmeal cakes – thick slices of oatmeal that are pan-fried in butter and drizzled with syrup.
 They’re crispy on the outside, soft on the inside and so delicious you never would have thought leftover oatmeal could taste so good.

-Until this recipe for chocolate leftover oatmeal cake.
 Hold on to your hats friends, your oatmeal making days are about to multiply because this cake is AMAZING.